FuboTV: Fubo Sports Network

 On June 27, 2019, FuboTV announced it launched a free ad supported linear channel called Fubo Sports Network.
 The network is free to consumers on Xumo.
 Fubo Sports Network later launched on smart TVs like Samsung TV Plus and LG Channels powered by Xumo and also on The Roku Channel.

 After the initial soft-launch, the company announced on September 9, 2019, that it would be adding a slate of sports-oriented original programming to Fubo Sports Network.
 Including Call It A Night and Drinks With Binks, two talk shows hosted by journalist and comedian Julie Stewart-Binks; The Cooligans, a soccer talk show hosted by New York comedians Alexis Guerreros and Christian Polanco; and The Players Lounge hosted by Soccer Hall of Fame inductee Cobi Jones and PJ Harrison.
 The company also made the live stream of Fubo Sports Network available on the Fubo Sports Network website.
 Fubo Sports Network was added to the new Vizio Channels platform in April 2020.

 The company announced a partnership with former NBA All Star Gilbert Arenas to bring his No Chill podcast to Fubo Sports Network as a weekly vodcast beginning May 2020.
 Retitled No Chill with Gilbert Arenas, the show features Arenas and co-host Mike Botticello interviewing athletes, coaches and celebrities.
 As of May 19, 2020, Fubo Sports Network is available on 75 million devices, according to the company.

 On September 10, 2020, professional wrestling promotion Major League Wrestling (MLW) announced that their weekly flagship, MLW Fusion, would move to Fubo Sports Network on November 18.
 In May 2021, Fubo Sports Network announced it had partnered with Terrell Owens and Matthew Hatchette to turn their podcast, Getcha Popcorn Ready, into a TV show.
 The new show began airing on Fubo Sports Network later that year.

 In January 2022, Fubo reached a six-year sublicense with Fox Sports which gave them the rights to select soccer matches from the UEFA Nations League, European qualifiers to UEFA Euro 2024, UEFA Euro 2024 (5 matches), European qualifiers to FIFA World Cup 2026, European Qualifiers to UEFA Euro 2028, UEFA Euro 2028 (5 matches) and friendly matches played by European nations controlled by UEFA.

 In 2025, Fubo Sports Network began being distributed over-the-air.
 Later that year Fubo signed a deal with the European League of Football (ELF).
-Fubo Sports will air one game per week, and the playoffs of the highest American Football league in Europe.
+Fubo Sports aired one game per week, and the playoffs of the highest American Football league in Europe.
+In 2026, Fubo signed a similar contract with the successor league European Football Alliance.

+Following the close of the company's combination with Disney, Fubo launched Fubo Sports Network on Hulu + Live TV in February 2026.